 - Uxmal: vintage land rover expedition to Uxmal cenotes

-Arguably the most popular option for getting from Merida to Uxmal is to take the bus.
+The most economical and arguably the most popular way to get from Merida to Uxmal and back again is to take the bus.
 There is limited information about this online, however, the process of taking the bus is relatively straightforward.

 Purchasing your bus ticket in Merida